The Charles Russell Speechlys Foundation

 Getting on Their Radar

-The Foundation's charity partners appear to be organizations that align closely with Charles Russell Speechlys' professional expertise and geographic locations.
+The Foundation's charity partners appear to be organisations that align closely with Charles Russell Speechlys' professional expertise and geographic locations.
 Consider:

 - Geographic connection - Partners often have connections to areas where Charles Russell Speechlys has offices (London, Surrey, Guildford, Cheltenham).
 The firm has a particular focus on Surrey through their Guildford office presence.

-- Sector alignment - Organizations working in access to justice, disability rights, homelessness, refugee support, and legal services have successfully partnered with the Foundation.
+- Sector alignment - Organisations working in access to justice, disability rights, homelessness, refugee support, and legal services have successfully partnered with the Foundation.

-- Capacity building needs - The Foundation emphasizes providing not just grants but “capacity building support” including skilled volunteering and mentoring.
-Organizations that could benefit from legal expertise alongside funding may be more attractive partners.
+- Capacity building needs - The Foundation emphasises providing not just grants but “capacity building support” including skilled volunteering and mentoring.
+Organisations that could benefit from legal expertise alongside funding may be more attractive partners.

-- Contact for local grants - Organizations in Surrey should contact Community Foundation for Surrey; those in Gloucestershire should contact Gloucestershire Community Foundation, as these are the only public application routes available.
+- Contact for local grants - Organisations in Surrey should contact Community Foundation for Surrey; those in Gloucestershire should contact Gloucestershire Community Foundation, as these are the only public application routes available.

 Application Success Factors

-Given the invitation-only nature of the Foundation, traditional application success factors don't apply.
+Given the invitation-only nature of the Foundation's main programme, traditional application success factors don't apply.
 However, research reveals patterns in successful partnerships:

 Characteristics of Foundation Partners:

-- Organizations providing frontline legal and social services to disadvantaged communities (Z2K, Transform Housing, University House Legal Advice Centre)
+- Organisations providing frontline legal and social services to disadvantaged communities (Z2K, Transform Housing, University House Legal Advice Centre)

 - Charities where legal pro bono support adds significant value to their mission